What a Deal! Take Advantage of These Discounts

 Enjoy Toddler Tuesdays, where children ages five and younger receive a discounted admission of $5.
 Wacky Wednesdays allow all guests to receive half off the regular admission price if they know the Facebook Word of the Day from Monkey Joe’s Marietta Facebook page.

 Michael C. Carlos Museum

 To celebrate the 100th anniversary of the formal founding at Emory University’s Atlanta campus, they are hosting 100 days of free admission.
-Free admission is offered between 1-4 p.m. on: Oct.
-13 and Nov.
+Free admission is offered between 1-4 p.m. on Nov.
 24. See full schedule on the website.

 You can now get free admission to Chattahoochee Nature Center at Georgia Public libraries.
 Through a library loan program, public libraries in Georgia will receive passes to CNC, which can be checked out by library card holders like other library items.
 This pass is good for four people to get free general admission.